gravity182/homeserver/Installation.md

 Great.
 Your root domain and sub-domains are secure now.
 The TLS certificate will be renewed automatically before expiration.

 If you'd like to learn more about this topic, refer to the [cert-manager docs](https://cert-manager.io/docs/).

 ---

+### Traefik

+If you put your homeserver behind another Reverse Proxy such as Cloudflare, we'll need to configure Traefik to trust this proxy, otherwise the `X-Forwarded-*` headers will be discarded.

+This affects Authentik, limiting its possibility to apply geo-policies and trace real client IPs.
+Moreover, this also affects the possibility of Traefik to apply ip-based middlewares such as rate-limiting.

+By default Traefik does not trust any IPs that pass these headers.

+Fortunately, this chart already fixes that for you.
+Just make sure to set

+You can verify that `X-Forwarded` headers are passed by logging in into Authentik and looking at your sessions in the Dashboard - you should see you real IP.

+---